yahoojapan/big3store/src/HOWTO/user-interface.md

 This command starts a benchmark task.
 However, it only spawns the task.
 Command *cb* should be used for checking the termination of the task.
 Command *rb* should be used for reporting its precise result.
-Command *kill* (described above) should be used for terminating unnecessary benchmark task processes on the front server.
+Command *eps* and *kill* (described above) should be used for investigating and terminating unnecessary benchmark task processes on the front server.

     cb {all | BenchmarkTaskNameList}